The blog has become the Substack newsletter Money and Meaning!

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-Assignment: Call someone in your class and do this exercise.
-I suggest a “walk and talk” for most of the lessons, but this first one you might want to do in a quiet place in your home.
-The two of you can decide together what you want to do.
+Call someone in your class and do this exercise.
+I suggest a “walk and talk” for most of the lessons, but this first one, find in a quiet place in your home for the call.

-Take some time for silence and calming your nervous system together.
+Take some time for silence and calming your nervous systems together.
 When you both feel ready, choose one person to ask the other, quietly, “What is your deepest longing?“

-That person just talks and the other person just listens.
-When they're finished speaking, allow a little silence, and then the partner asks the question again: “What is your deepest longing?”
-Go through this pattern as many times as necessary until the person says they think they've touched the core.
-You'll know when you've reached the core.
+If you are that person, start exploring the question.
+The other person will just listen.
+When you’re finished speaking, allow for silence.
+If necessary (and only if necessary), your partner asks the question again: “What is your deepest longing?”
+Don’t be afraid of long pauses, it’s the spaciousness this question desires.
+And needs.
+Trust the silence.
+Go through this pattern as many times as necessary until you’ve touched the core.
+You’ll know when you’ve reached it.
+Sit in your answer for a little before breaking the silence.

 How my journey to sobriety and financial freedom inspired me to become an FF1 coach